ferdnyc/openshot-qt/doc/AboutDoc/files.rst

 Filenames do not get translated.
 There may be translation notes hidden in the documentation, blocked out with \..
 TRANSLATION NOTE:

-Files for translation will be hosted at Launchpad.
+Files for translation will be hosted at `Launchpad <https://translations.launchpad.net/openshot/2.0/+translations>`_.

+When translating numbers referencing a screenshot in non-westen languages, please make sure to update the screenshot too.
+If availeble, Images of the translation should be saved in their subdirectory *(to be decided)*

 ..
-TEST: After translating tables, make sure that the underlining of table rows stays the same length as the new words.
+TRANSLATION NOTE: After translating tables, make sure that the underlining of table rows stays the same length as the new words.
-When translating numbers referencing a screenshot in non-westen languages, please make sure to update the screenshot too.
-If availeble, Images of the translation should be saved in .......